-As France’s presidential race reaches its climax with heated debates and frequent twists and turns, DeHavilland EU takes a step back to review the manifestos of the five most popular candidates, namely Marine Le Pen, Emmanuel Macron, Francois Fillon, Benoit Hamon and Jean-Luc Mélenchon.
+As France’s presidential race reaches its climax with heated debates and frequent twists and turns, DeHavilland EU takes a step back to review the five most popular candidates’ EU manifestos, namely Marine Le Pen, Emmanuel Macron, Francois Fillon, Benoit Hamon and Jean-Luc Mélenchon.

 Governance of the EU